-Meara Baker has been in the field of Speech-Language Pathology since 2003 and has worked in a variety of settings.
+Meara Baker has been in the field of Speech-Language Pathology since 2003 and is an Autism Spectrum Disorder Certified Specialist (ASDCS).
+She has worked in a variety of settings.
 As she navigated many settings and populations, she realized the importance of community, heart, and passion within a private clinic as well as the immense need for outpatient pediatric clinics within rural settings.
 While working a full-time job and raising a family of her own, Meara set out to begin bringing her vision for this clinic to life.
 Star Speech & Occupational Therapy has successfully provided whole-hearted services since 2015, and has welcomed some of the most amazing clinicians, clients, and families in the valley.
 It offers a warm and welcome spirit, shared knowledge and the invitation to grow together.

 Meara has learned that the greatest thing about her practice is- when love, passion, grace and support is afforded in one direction, it is received and reciprocated in the other.

-In her spare time, Meara enjoys spending time with her family, and participating in anything active.
+In her spare time, Meara enjoys spending time with her family, and participating in anything active and supporting anything wholesome.
 She has been known to play intermural softball and flag football.
 She has run one marathon...and that was enough.
 She may or may not have taken her Dad skydiving for his 69th birthday.